On K3 surfaces of Picard rank 14: Projective models for certain K3 surfaces

 \eeqn Here, we have set $H(u, v)=u^3 + h_2 u^2 v + h_1 uv^2+ h_0v^3$. \end{theorem} \begin{proof} One constructs the explicit Weierstrass models using the substitutions provided in the statement.
-Using fibration~$(2)$ it follows immediately that a K3 surface $\mathcal{X}'$ is endowed with a canonical $\mathrm{P}'$-polarization.
-The given substitution for fibration~$(1)$ leads to the Weierstrass model \beq \mathcal{X}': \quad y^2 z = x^3 + v^2 F(u, v) \, x^2 z + v^3 H(u, v) \,G(u, v) x z^2 \,, \eeq where $F(u, v)=f_2 u^2 + f_1 uv+ f_0v^2$ and $G(u, v)=u^2 + g_1 uv+ g_0v^2$ with $g_1=-h_2$.
+Using fibration~$(2)$ it follows immediately that a K3 surface $\mathcal{X}'$ is endowed with a canonical $P'_{14}$-polarization.
+The given substitution for fibration~$(1)$ leads to the Weierstrass model \beq \mathcal{X}'\colon \quad y^2 z = x^3 + v^2 F(u, v) \, x^2 z + v^3 H(u, v) \,G(u, v) x z^2 \,, \eeq where $F(u, v)=f_2 u^2 + f_1 uv+ f_0v^2$ and $G(u, v)=u^2 + g_1 uv+ g_0v^2$ with $g_1=-h_2$.
 This is precisely the alternate fibration in Equation~(\ref{eqn:alt_E7}) from Section~\ref{sssec:PPmoduli}: we have $C(u, v)=F(u, v)$, and $H(u, v) \, G(u, v) = D(u, v)$ if and only if $h_2+ g_1 =0$, and the respective parameters are related by $(c_2, c_1, c_0) =(f_2, f_1, f_0)$ and \beq

 \eeq These relations follow immediately from Equation~(\ref{modulispace_lattice2}) and Equation~(\ref{eqn:CurlyJinvariants}).
-For fibration~$(1)$ the condition $(c_1, c_0, d_3, d_2, d_1, d_0) \neq \vec{0}$ is equivalent to the corresponding Weierstrass model being irreducible and minimal; see proof of Theorem~\ref{thm:moduli_space_seldual}.
-It is also equivalent to $(\mathcal{J}_6, \mathcal{J}_8 , \mathcal{J}_{10}, \mathcal{J}_{12}, \mathcal{J}_{16}, \mathcal{J}_{20} ) \neq \vec{0}$.
-Conversely, Proposition~\ref{cor:EFS3} proves that every $\mathrm{P}'$-polarized K3 surface admits an alternate fibration, and it follows from the given substitution that from an alternate fibration a quartic can be constructed using Equation~(\ref{eqn:pf_alt_E7}).
-Thus, every $\mathrm{P}'$-polarized K3 surface, up to isomorphism, is realized as the resolution of the quartic in Equation~(\ref{mainquartic2}). \end{proof} We also make the following: \begin{remark} The Nikulin involution in Proposition~\ref{NikulinInvolution_SD} acts as the Van~\!Geemen-Sarti involution associated with fibration~$(1)$ in Theorem~\ref{thm_parity}. \end{remark}
+For fibration~$(1)$ the condition in Equation~(\ref{eqn:generic_parameters_PP}) is equivalent to the corresponding Weierstrass model being irreducible and minimal; see proof of Theorem~\ref{thm:moduli_space_seldual}.
+Conversely, Proposition~\ref{cor:EFS3} proves that every $P'_{14}$-polarized K3 surface admits a unique alternate fibration, and it follows from an alternate fibration a quartic can be constructed using Equation~(\ref{eqn:pf_alt_E7}).
+Thus, every $P'_{14}$-polarized K3 surface, up to isomorphism, is realized as the resolution of the quartic in Equation~(\ref{quartic2}). \end{proof}

-\subsection{Projective model for \texorpdfstring{$\mathrm{P}''$}{P''}-polarized K3 surfaces}
+\subsection{Projective model for \texorpdfstring{$P''_{14}$}{P''}-polarized K3 surfaces}